 Artist Marc Chagall came up with a pretty amazing quote to remember what works in terms of color combinations: All colors are the friends of their neighbors and the lovers of their opposites.
-In the quote, friends stand for analogous colors, those that are side by side on a 12part color wheel.
+In the quote, friends stand for analogous colors, those that are side by side on a 12-part color wheel.
 On the other hand, Chagall refers to complementary colors as Lovers, tones that are directly opposite each other on the wheel.

-Cindy Kinash, the Vancouver-based designer behind Cultivated Mind, explains, "When painting watercolor flowers, a good way to show shadows is to add an analogous color."
+Cindy Kinash, a Vancouver-based designer, explains, "When painting watercolor flowers, a good way to show shadows is to add an analogous color."